 The bill amends the Revised Judicature Act of 1961 by adding a new section, 5712, which allows real property owners or their authorized agents to submit a verified complaint to the county sheriff for the immediate removal of unlawful occupants from residential dwellings.
 The complaint must include specific declarations regarding the ownership of the property, the unlawful nature of the occupancy, and the absence of any pending litigation related to the property.
-Upon receiving the complaint, the sheriff is required to verify the identity of the complainant and, if valid, serve a notice to vacate to the unlawful occupants, facilitating the owner's possession of the property.
+Upon receiving the complaint, the sheriff is required to verify the identity of the complainant and, if verified, serve a notice to vacate to the unlawful occupants, facilitating the owner's possession of the property.

 Statutes affected: